$28/day per dog || $15/day per cat

 While weight is a factor, we look at the length of each dog to determine if they can comfortably and fully turn around in their kennel space.
 Your dog qualifies when we physically cannot board them in our single accommodations which is ultimately determined by management here at Creature Comforts.
 We strive for the comfort and safety of all our animals here, so rest assured we will not cramp your pup in something too small for them.
 Unsure if your dog qualifies?
 We would love to set up some day boarding or an overnight to find out!

 How small does my dog need to be to qualify for the 'Small Dog Room'?

 Weight and size are a big factor, but we also require them to be quiet enough that they would not disrupt the lobby and the clients being helped.
 There is no outdoor run access, so if you have a high energy little one they may do better in our main kennel.
 We require a trial overnight stay for small dog room candidates who wish to board there long-term in the future.
 This is also ultimately determined by management.

 What paperwork do I need to fill out?

 There are two documents that need to be completed prior to your animals stay, or completed upon drop off of your critter.
-Those can be found HERE and are pretty basic.
+(Those can be found on our website header and are pretty basic.)
 One being the contract structured around PACFA laws and the other is a simple contact and information sheet.
 Feel free to print and fill those out, or we have copies here you are welcome to use.
 New clients can expect that we will be going over all the details upon drop off, and that will take a little time so please plan for that, as we do not like to rush this process.

-Do you take dogs with stitches or open wounds?
+Do you take dogs with stitches or other injuries?
 What about recovering from surgery?